continusec/verifiabledatastructures/README.md

+**This is pre-release, not ready for real use yet, feedback and bug reports welcome though!**

 This repository contains a server implementation of the Continusec Verifiable Data Structures API.

 It was originally written by Adam Eijdenberg (<adam@continusec.com>) and is released under the Apache 2.0 License.